Help: Group Registration of Newspaper Issues

 Collective Work Authorship

-If the copyright in the individual contributions and each issue as a whole are owned by different parties, or if the contributions have been previously published or previously registered, you must submit a separate application for each contribution.
+If the copyright in the individual contributions and each issue as a whole are owned by different parties, or if the contributions have been previously published, you must complete and submit a separate application to register each contribution.

 To register a group of newspapers, you must upload a digital copy of each issue to the electronic registration system.
 The upload must include a complete copy of the final edition of each issue published during the month specified in the application.